jostylr/Reals-as-Oracles/README.md

 # Reals-as-Oracles
 This is a paper for a new definition of real numbers, namely, viewing a real number as an oracle that affirms when a rational interval contains the real number.

+Here is the link to the [PDF](https://github.com/jostylr/Reals-as-Oracles/releases/download/v0.9.0/Reals_as_Oracles.pdf).
+It is also under releases.

 ## Why

 The currently used definition of real numbers have difficulties, many of which are not needed to be.
 For example, defining a real number as a Cauchy sequence introduces non-uniqueness which leads to defining it as an equivalence class of Cauchy sequences, but this is just a mind-numbingly large and irrelevant object for a real number.